-Snap Elections Are A Necessity In Post-War Armenia
+Snap elections are a necessity in post-war Armenia

 Armenia is a different place from the one where the “Reject Serzh” movement brought Pashinyan to power.

-These crises have resulted the loss of 7-10,000 Armenian lives, the displacement and injury of many others, hundreds of prisoners of war in Azerbaijani captivity, as well as the continued shrinkage of the Armenian nation, which faces deficits in trust, security, diplomacy and economy.
+These crises have resulted in the loss of seven to ten-thousand Armenian lives, the displacement and injury of many others, hundreds of prisoners of war in Azerbaijani captivity, as well as the continued shrinkage of the Armenian nation, which faces deficits in trust, security, diplomacy and economy.
 If this altered environment is not reason enough to return the people to the polls to either win or lose their mandate, then the country’s very democracy is threatened.

 How we reached this point

-Since the “end” of the war, one must try to be objective in considering how we arrived at an all-consuming debate about who should lead Baghramyan 26 (Prime Minister’s residence) ahead of snap parliamentary elections.
+Since the “end” of the war, one must try to be objective in considering how we arrived at an all-consuming debate about who should lead Baghramyan 26 (the Prime Minister’s residence) ahead of snap parliamentary elections.

 Therefore at face value, while the parties involved in the political process seem in agreement that there should be snap elections where the people would have a democratic say in their next government, they differ in their approaches on who should lead the country to those polls.
 These differences expose the real lack of any unity in approach by both opposition and government powers, which has afforded undeserved legitimacy to a debate that has halted political progress at a time the country needs certainty in unity.